Adding a module

 If you want script code to instantiate your module type like a class (field storage, method dispatch), register it via Class:Create at runtime from a .ks file, or directly manipulate e.classDefs() and e.classInsts() from C++ - the same maps the built-in Class: keyword uses.

-For a simpler plugin-based approach, see Plugin system.
+For a simpler plugin-based approach, see Plugin System.